 The Chicago Board of Trade (CBOT) wanted to diversify the options market to boost trading.
 In 1973, it established a new organization, the Chicago Board Options Exchange (CBOE).8 Nearly a century after Russel Sage introduced options officially in the US markets, the Chicago Board Options Exchange (CBOE) and the Options Clearing Corporation (OCC) were formed.

-So, we can say that 1973 was a milestone in the history of options trading because these institutions have laid a clear framework about the way options are traded over a public exchange even today.
+So, we can say that 1973 was a milestone in the history of options trading because these institutions have laid a clear framework for the way options are traded over a public exchange even today.
 On April 26, 1973, the Chicago Board Options Exchange launched the first options market with a guaranteed settlement.
 This implies that the market promised execution for every buyer and seller.

 Initially, trading was only available on 16 listed companies.
 However, nearly 911 contracts were traded.9 By the end of April, the average daily volume at CBOE surpassed the over-the-counter options market.